Skip to content

 1. Prompt for your GitHub token (if not already provided)

-2. Ask for your OpenAI API key if the OPENAI_API_KEY environment variable is not set
+2. Require your OpenAI API key from the OPENAI_API_KEY environment variable

 3. Display a list of your repositories for selection